AhmadEkramy/muscles-action/README.md

-# Elite Supps E-Commerce Platform
+# Muscles Action E-Commerce Platform

 A modern, fully responsive e-commerce web app for supplements, supporting Arabic & English, with a complete admin dashboard, Firestore integration, offers, coupons, orders, and a mobile-friendly UI.